Qoosim/blog_api/README.md

-# Friend app with Ruby on Rails
+# Blog app: add API endpoints

-> This is a Social app that allows users to create posts, reply with comments, send a friend request, accept a friend request and see what their friends are posting.
+> In this project we create API endpoints that allows user to interact with Social app.
+The user must be authenticated first.

 ![Timeline](./img/screenshot-1.png)